 The Volks Railway was the first public electric railway in the world.
 It was opened on 4 August 1883 by Magnus Volk.
 Find out more about the history of the railway.

-Train times and station information
+Railway and station information

 The full train journey from Aquarium Station to Black Rock (Marina) Station usually takes about 12 minutes.
 Allow 30 minutes for a return journey.